 Our Climb Guide team will share key information as part of your visit, including designs and features of the Tottenham Hotspur Stadium and pointing out impressive landmarks making up the London skyline.

 We also have Stadium Tours available to book daily, should you wish to explore the Stadium on the same day as your Skywalk Experience.
-Each Stadium Tour ticket is accompanied by a multimedia device which enables you to explore the Stadium at your own pace and maintain social distancing with other guests.
-For more information, please click here.
+Each Stadium Tour ticket is accompanied by a multimedia device which enables you to explore the Stadium at your own pace.

 How many people are in each group?

-To allow for social distancing, there will be up to 10 people in your group, plus your Climb Guide.
+There will be up to 12 people in your group, plus your Climb Guide.

 For a truly memorable experience, you can book out a time slot for a private climb, with a 10% discount.
 For more information, please register your details and a member of the team will get back to you.